Japanese food is hands down one of the best in the world.

 Are you also a sushi fan?
 If so, don't miss the annual International Sushi Day on 8 June, where lovers of this raw fish goodness around the world unite online and, er, eat sushi together!
 Read more about our sushi discoveries and surprises in Tokyo.

-Ramen bars are everywhere in Japan and a bowl of this freshly made heavenly goodness is less then $10.
-One bowl never seems to be enough…
+Hardcore ramen fans will want to check out the Ramen Museum in Yokohama where you get to try out different kinds of ramen and even buy ramen souvenirs to bring back home.
+Otherwise, ramen bars are everywhere, and a bowl of this freshly made heavenly goodness is less then $10.
+One bowl never really seems to be enough though…

 Tempura is a popular Japanese snack or side dish to complement any meal.
 It is seafood or vegetables that have been battered and deep fried.